You can record your screen easily and for free using the Clipchamp video editor.

 If you're happy and want to save the video, click the Add to project button at the bottom of the screen.

 Step 7.
 Drag your screen recording to the timeline

 Your recording will appear in the media library area (it may take a few seconds to load).
 Drag and drop it into the timeline at the bottom of the editor.

-If you want to take another screen recording, simply return to the Add Media menu and follow this process again.
+If you want to take another screen recording, return to the Add Media menu and follow this process again.

 Step 8.
 Export your video

 Try it out

 Ready to get started?
-Head straight to Create to try it out for yourself:
+Head straight to Clipchamp to try it out for yourself: